oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 type: awareness
 ---

-In the past, people used static API tokens to call internal endpoints and external APIs, such as those belonging to third parties and vendors, to access resources for their software systems.
-Static API tokens may have been the standard previously, but a better alternative exists.
-As the technology evolves, [OAuth 2.0](https://developer.okta.com/docs/concepts/oauth-openid/) offers more robust security, flexibility, and a better developer experience.
+Static API tokens have long been used to call external APIs and access the resources of third parties such as software vendors.
+As API standards have evolved, [OAuth 2.0](https://developer.okta.com/docs/concepts/oauth-openid/) emerged as the option offering more robust security, flexibility, and a better developer experience.
 Let's explore the advantages of moving away from static tokens in favor of OAuth 2.0.

 {% include toc.md %}